Interpretable Model Summaries Using the Wasserstein Distance: Interpretable summaries using the Wasserstein distance

 Other work in the field of interpretable summaries of Bayesian linear models includes \cite{Hahn2015}.
 The authors of this paper utilize the posterior expectation of predictions to obtain a sparse version of the posterior mean over the coefficients.
 However, this method has the disadvantage that it only returns the posterior mean rather than a full distribution over the non-zero coefficients.
 In contrast, the proposed method in this paper is distribution preserving.

 Another paper by \cite{Ribeiro2016} discuss using interpretable models to explain predictions from any arbitrary model in frequentist settings, a method they call local interpretable model-agnostic explanation or LIME.
 They minimize a Euclidean loss function between predictions from a model and an interpretable model such as a linear regression.
 Their method is conceptually similar to the SLIM-a method with a single posterior sample. \cite{Woody2019} applied the method of \citeauthor{Ribeiro2016} in a Bayesian setting also using a Euclidean loss.
+However, none of these papers discuss the SLIM-p method nor do they develop the theoretical justification for these interpretable projections.

+Of course, the field of model summarization is an active field. \cite{Doshi-velez2018} discuss the criteria by which interpretability should be defined and how to evaluate these interpretations---for example through predictive accuracy and ease of human understanding---though they do not discuss summaries directly.
+Other authors like \cite{strumbelj_explaining_2014} focus on perturbing the input variables to see how much predictions change.
+In a similar vein, various authors have discussed measuring variable importance as a means to interpret model, \textit{i.e.} more important variables are perhaps more important to predictions.
+However, there is no unique mathematical definition of variable importance and authors have used the word to mean a variety of things.
+See \cite{Gelman2008}, \cite{Koh2017}, and \cite{Shrikumar2017} for some examples of the uses in the literature.
+Even authors like \cite{Datta2016} can be seen as providing a method that measures variable importance.

+Other work focuses on methods that highlight portions of an input image. \cite{bach_pixel-wise_2015} identify the contributions of single pixels to the predictions of a machine learning model by generating heatmaps of the input images that relate to the pixels contributions to the model. \cite{Zintgraf2017} similarly discuss highlighting the various parts of an image that ``provides evidence for or against`` an image belonging to a certain class.

+In contrast to these attempts at model explanation, work by \cite{Rudin2014, Rudin2018} discuss the dangers of simply trying to explain predictions from models with some hilarious examples of explanations gone wrong.
+This work also helpfully defines what is meant by black-box models.
+In the same vein, \cite{Chen2018} discuss an applied example making credit scores more interpretable.

+Other papers, like this one, instead focus using simplified models to interpret more complicated ones. \cite{lundberg_unified_2017} provide a framework to interpret models using a measure of variable importance and additive models on the covariates.
+And a recent paper by \cite{agarwal_neural_2021} proposes a similar idea to this paper but using Neural Additive models which trains sub-neural networks on each covariate.